-- The pipeline costs are still being adjusted with new incoming infrastructure information - The reservoir capacities and condition is unknown and have a poor level of confidence - The VAR value of R674 million is what is regarded as a high priority refurbishment requirement - The 5-year renewal cost is what needs to be spent to renew the infrastructure/extend its lifespan, and takes account of the short term VAR refurbishment actions. - o This is regarded as critical for the sustainability of UKDMs assets, and is a function of continuous maintenance/ or the maintenance requiem.
+- The VAR value of R674 million is what is regarded as a high priority refurbishment requirement - The 5-year renewal cost is what needs to be spent to renew the infrastructure/extend its

+- o This is regarded as critical for the sustainability of UKDMs assets, and is a function of continuous maintenance/ or the maintenance requiem.
 The better the maintenance requirements the better the continued functional operations and condition and of the infrastructure. - Although VIPs are regarded as community assets, it was funded out of the UKDMs CAPEX.